RedHatRanger/RHCA9Vagrant/EX374_Developing_Automation_with_Ansible_AAP/Vagrantfiles/Virtualbox/README.md

 If you use Windows, we recommend that you skip Vagrant and just install VirtualBox.
 Instead of using Vagrant for creating and managing your VM, simply run VirtualBox and use its interface for all VM-related tasks.
 To create the VM, you can either download a pre-built Lubuntu 14.04 image (note the user name/password) or manually create an VM and install the operating system yourself.
 Remember to then set up file sharing between your VM and host by installing the VirtualBox “Guest Additions.”

+## Minimum Requirements
+**IMPORTANT NOTE:** The complete Ansible Automation Platform lab setup requires at least 4 GB of RAM and 20 GB of storage for the VM.

 ## Prerequisites
 Download and install the latest version of VirtualBox for Windows (PowerShell as Administrator):
 ```